Which car’s got the biggest boot? Britain’s most boot-iful motors

 DAB has been available in high-end cars since the late 1990s.
 At first, coverage was annoyingly patchy.
 However, this has got much better with 97 per cent of the nation now covered.
 Initially, the government and broadcasters planned to switch off the FM signal in 2015.
 However, it became clear this wasn’t feasible when, in 2014, it was revealed only 55 per cent of new cars sold featured DAB.
 Last year that figure was 87 per cent.
 But there is still no date for FM to be switched off.

 Can you retro fit DAB radio to a car?

-Yes you can and the good news is it’s relatively simple.
+Yes, you can and the good news is it’s relatively simple.
 You can also do it without changing the head unit, which is fiddly and requires someone who knows their way around a car’s wiring.
 Adapters are available that will convert an FM signal to DAB.
 They vary in cost and complexity but can be simple to fit without being hardwired into the car.
 Auto Express has tested the best adapters.
-The cheapest of these adapters enables you to convert an FM radio to DAB for as little as £100.
+The cheapest of these adapters enable you to convert an FM radio to DAB for as little as £100.

 Verdict: should you have DAB in your car?

 It depends how keen you are on listening to the radio.
 Presuming you are, first check that any car you’re interested in buying has DAB radio.
 Some manufacturers now include it as standard in all new cars.
 In others you have to pay extra for it.
 With nearly nine out of 10 new cars fitted with DAB there’s every chance a newer model will have it.
 But the older the car, the more it’s worth checking.
 Do you need it?
 Depending on how long you’re planning to keep your car, and assuming the FM signal could be switched off at some point within the next five years, it seems like sensible if you want to stay tuned for many more years.